Women in New Zealand: 1940s – 1970s

-1980s - 2000
+1980s – 2000

 A woman created much unintended publicity over a controversy in 1984 when telephone tolls operator Naida Glavish (of Ngāti Whātua) answered calls with the Māori language greeting ‘Kia ora’.
 Her supervisor insisted that she use only English greetings, Glavish refused and was demoted.

 The Ministry of Women's Affairs was established in 1985, and is known in 2020 as the Ministry for Women.

 Dame Catherine Tizard in 1990 a former Mayor of Auckland became the first woman Governor-General and held the post until 1996.
 Dame Silvia Cartwright became the first woman High Court judge in 1993.

-In 1997 Jenny Shipley became the first woman Prime Minister of New Zealand.
-Prior to becoming Prime Minister, Shipley held several portfolios including Women's affairs, but was best known for Social Welfare and Health, where she oversaw radical and sometimes controversial reforms driven by Ruth Richardson's policies.
+In 1997 Jenny Shipley became the first woman prime minister of New Zealand.
+Prior to becoming prime minister, Shipley held several portfolios, including women's affairs, but was best known for social welfare and health, where she oversaw radical and sometimes controversial reforms driven by Ruth Richardson's policies.
 After leaving Parliament, Shipley became a company director in Auckland, she also became Dame Jenny Shipley in 2009.
-Whilst Shipley was only Prime Minister for only two years, she held some strong and influential views on what constituted leadership.
+Whilst Shipley was prime minister for only two years, she held some strong and influential views on what constituted leadership.
 For Shipley, leadership meant that when things happen, you pick yourself up and make the best of the situation.

-In 1999, Helen Clark became the second woman (and first elected woman) Prime Minister of New Zealand.
-Clark served three terms in office and was Prime Minister until 2008.
+In 1999, Helen Clark became the second woman (and first elected woman) prime minister of New Zealand.
+Clark served three terms in office and was prime minister until 2008.
 When Clark resigned as Labour Party leader in 2008, she joined the UN and in 2017 the Richtopia list named Clark as the third most influential woman in the world.
 Clark ran for the position of Secretary General in 2017 though was unsuccessful.
 Clark says herself that while she did not find there was a glass ceiling in New Zealand to break, she met one in the UN where countries were just not used to women leaders, like New Zealand was.